Modelling non-linear control systems using the discrete Urysohn operator: Some generalisations and properties of the discrete Urysohn operator

-Part (a) of the theorem means that the Urysohn system must have a finite memory.
-Part (b) of the theorem means that the Urysohn system must have additivity in the case when inputs are distinct impulses, i.e. the reaction to the sum of two impulses, which do not coincide in time, equals the sum of reactions to each individual impulse.
-Of course, since the discrete-time quantised-input case is considered, the impulses are perturbations of only one element of an input series and have a finite hight.
-It must be emphasised that additivity is not fulfilled for arbitrary inputs.
+\begin{remark} Since the case of a quantised input is considered, an individual impulse means that all elements of the input sequence are equal to $x_\mathrm{min}$ except one element, which can take an arbitrary quantised value. \end{remark}

+\begin{remark} The condition that the impulses do not coincide in time is essential.
+Condition (b) is not a linearity condition.
+If a system has additivity for impulses that coincide in time, this means that the system is linear with respect to inputs.
+In the general form, the Urysohn systems are non-linear and, therefore, do not have additivity for arbitrary inputs. \end{remark}

+In the case of a non-quantised input, following equation \eqref{eq:UryshonDiscrOrig}, the Urysohn systems are such systems, where the output is a sum of non-linear functions of elements of the input sequence.
+Systems, where the output depends on products of time-shifted elements of the input sequence, cannot be exactly represented by the Urysohn model.

 In the case of real applications, it is easy to judge the applicability of the discrete Urysohn model to a system.
-In the case when the above criteria are not strictly fulfilled, the error (the deviation from the criteria) will give an indication of how accurate the discrete Urysohn model can describe the system.
+In the case when the above criteria are not strictly fulfilled, the error (the deviation from the criteria) can give an indication of how accurate the discrete Urysohn model can describe the system.
+However, such investigation requires an ability to impose arbitrary input signals (impulses), which is not always possible.
+The identification algorithm of section \ref{sec:identIter}, on the other hand, does not require this and works with the observed signals.
+This means that from a practical point of view, in some cases, it can be easier to apply the identification procedure and judge the applicability of the Urysohn model, based on the accuracy of the representation rather that first check whether the system is of the Urysohn type.
+In this case, it would also be desirable to show that a simpler model, such as the Hammerstein model, cannot represent the system, i.e. the error is larger if the simpler model is used.
+Otherwise, the simpler model is always preferable.